-This week one of my long term attorney clients related to another claimant, with me on the phone, something that was extremely gratifying.
+This week a New York medical malpractice attorney related to another claimant, with me on the phone, something that was extremely gratifying.
 It comes under the heading of "you know this stuff really works!"
 It does.

-The attorney had recently heard very positive feedback from another client of the attorney for whose daughter I put together a comprehensive settlement plan 14 years ago, in 1999.
+The New York medical malpractice attorney had recently heard very positive feedback from another client of the attorney for whose daughter I put together a comprehensive settlement plan 14 years ago, in 1999.

 I might add that the case was resolved and all the attendant settlement planning was completed without a qualified settlement fund.

-The attorney related how the young parents I worked with in 1999 are now divorced and the mother of the child is grateful for the stable income that the structured settlement provides to aid with her daughter's care.
-The life insurance is owned by a trust and a portion of the structure provides for an annual payment to assure that there are always funds to pay for the life insurance.
+The mother of the child is grateful for the stable income that the structured settlement provides to help with her daughter's care.
+The NY personal injury attorney related how the young parents I worked with in 1999 are now divorced..
+The life insurance is owned by a trust and a portion of the structure provides for an annual payment to assure that there are always sufficient funds to pay for the level life insurance premiums.
 Permanent life insurance was selected over term insurance because the parents were young, resources were available and we simply could not risk an insurability issue with either of the parents at the end of the term guarantee period.